Logo Copyright © 2007 NCCG - All Rights Reserved

 Another area of dispute in the Christian world is what it means when Paul says a woman will be saved in childbearing.
 This can be especially distressing to women who cannot have children and can lead them to erroneously conclude that they cannot be saved.
 This is admittedly a difficult passage, if interpreted literally.

-The team that served on the translation committee of the Amplifed New Testament (Zondervan, Grand Rapids, Michigan, 1975) make a useful contribution to an understanding of this enigmatic passage: "For Adam was first formed, then Eve (Gen.2:7,21-22); and it was not Adam who was deceived, but [the] woman who was deceived and deluded and fell into transgression (Gen.3:1-6).
-Nevertheless (the sentence put upon women [of pain in motherhood] does not hinder their [soul's] salvation), and they will be saved [eternally] if they continue in faith and love and holiness, with self-control; [saved indeed] (Gal.4:4) through the Child-bearing, that is, by the birth of the [divine] Child."
-(1 Tim.2:13-15, Amp.V.)
+"For Adam was first formed, then Eve (Gen.2:7,21-22); and it was not Adam who was deceived, but [the] woman who was deceived and deluded and fell into transgression (Gen.3:1-6).
+Nevertheless (the sentence put upon women [of pain in motherhood] does not hinder their [soul's] salvation), and they will be saved [eternally] if they continue in faith and love and holiness, with self-control; [saved indeed] (Gal.4:4) through the Child-bearing, that is, by the birth of the [divine] Child" (1 Tim.2:13-15, AmpV).

-The Amplified Old Testament puts the same passage rather more graphically:"To the woman He said, I will greatly multiply your grief and your suffering in pregnancy and the pangs of child-bearing; with spasms of distress you shall bring forth children; yet your desire and craving shall be for your husband, and he shall rule over you" (Ibid.).
+The Amplified Old Testament (Tanakh) puts the same passage rather more graphically: "To the woman He said, I will greatly multiply your grief and your suffering in pregnancy and the pangs of child-bearing; with spasms of distress you shall bring forth children; yet your desire and craving shall be for your husband, and he shall rule over you" (Ibid.).
 Eve will suffer in having labour pains with the emphasis on hard work (Hebrew 'itstsabouwn, the first "sorrow" in the KJV) and 'etseb (the second "sorrow" in the AV), with the emphasis on the actual pain of labour and giving birth.
 The word for children in child-bearing (in the AV, "bring forth children") is ben and specifically refers to sons.

 Moreover, this word has numerous usuages that can only be clarified by the context.
 Eve's "desire" (t'eshuwqah) is quite a strong word in the Hebrew and means a "stretching out after, a yearning, a longing, a desire".
 It only appears three times in the Old Testament and two of them refer to sexual attraction.
-[One is in the context of love and joy (Song 7:10) and the other (here) in the context of sin and judgment (Gen.3:16).
+[One is in the context of love and joy (Song 7:10) and the other (here) in the context of sin and judgment (Gen.3:16)].

 Finally we come to the word mashal which means "rule", "reign", "govern" or "have dominion".
 It is used for the first time in Gen.1:18 to indicate the prominence of the sun over daytime and the moon over the nightime and it should be seen in the same light relative to Eve being ruled by Adam.
 As Gen.3 is about cursing, so 1 Tim.3:15 is about blessing or salvation.
 They directly parallel each other.
 Both these passages are immeasurably deep and it would be unwise of anyone to make a superficial interpretation or exegesis.
 It is important that causes are separated from manifestations, symptoms from the disease.